Tanmaykaushik21/oasisinfobyte-task-3/README.md

-# deg to cel convertor
+# F to cel convertor